stackforge/fuel-docs/infra/third_party.rst

 can test your CI system without affecting regular OpenStack reviews.

-Once you confirm your CI system works as you expect, change your configuration of the gerrit trigger plugin or zuul to subscribe to gerrit events from your target project.
+Once you confirm your CI system works as you expect, change your configuration of the Gerrit trigger plugin or zuul to subscribe to Gerrit events from your target project.

 Permissions on your Third Party System